 For a process line, this field displays the number of threads in the process.
-For a thread line, this field displays the thread ID.
+For a thread line, this field displays the thread ID as returned by gettid(2).

 Virtual Memory Size

 This field displays the amount of virtual memory associated with the process in units of kilobytes (KB)